DMCHERy/Mainfold-Predictions/README.md

 - Small sample size may limit generalization
 - GPT answers are not live probability trackers
 - Does not yet analyze comment sentiment or trader history
+- Needs lots of data bases to be pin point accurate

 ##  License